Skip to content

 Start here: a DFIR analyst's guide to .evtx

-What .evtx is, which channels matter, the Event IDs to know, and where to find each one on disk — a navigational starting point for everything else on this blog.
+What .evtx is, which channels matter, the Event IDs to know, and where to find each one on disk.
+A navigational starting point for everything else on this blog.

 Published Updated 3 {n} min read